 Authorization and Consent

-1. The Managing Director shall arrange for publication by the Fund of the documents on the attached list, subject to the consent of the member concerned in the case of Documents 1–11, 13, and 16–23 and to the authorization of the World Bank in the case of Documents 6, 11, and 19.
-For purposes of this decision: (i) Documents 1–4, 6, 910, 11, 13, 17, 19, and 22–23 will be referred to as “Country Documents;” (ii) Documents 5, 7–8, 16, 18, and 20–21 will be referred to as “Country Policy Intentions Documents;” and (iii) Documents 14 and 15 will be referred to as “Fund Policy Documents.”
+1. The Managing Director shall arrange for publication by the Fund of the documents on the attached list, subject to the consent of the member concerned in the case of Documents 1–11, 13, and 16–17 and to the authorization of the World Bank in the case of Documents 6 and 11.
+For purposes of this decision: (i) Documents 1–4, 6, 9–10, 11, 13, and 17 will be referred to as “Country Documents”; (ii) Documents 5, 7–8, and 16 will be referred to as “Country Policy Intentions Documents”; and (iii) Documents 14 and 15 will be referred to as “Fund Policy Documents.”

 2. The Executive Board encourages each member to consent, where required, to the publication by the Fund of a document under this decision.
 It is recognized that for some members such publication would be a longer term objective.

-3. a.
-A member’s consent to Fund publication of Documents 12, 4–11, 13, 18–23 shall be voluntary but presumed.
+3.a.
+A member’s consent to Fund publication of Documents 5–11 and 13 shall be voluntary but presumed.
+From July 1, 2004 onwards, a member’s consent to Fund publication of Documents 1, 2 and 4 shall also be voluntary but presumed; until July 1, 2004, consent to the publication of these documents shall be voluntary.
 A member’s consent to Fund publication of Documents 3 and 16–17 shall be voluntary.

 b.
-Except as provided in paragraph 18 below, the presumption referred to in paragraph 3(a) means that Fund publication of an applicable document would be expected to occur within thirty calendar days of the Executive Board meeting at which that document was considered.
-If, by the time of the relevant Executive Board meeting, the member concerned has not communicated its consent to the publication of the document, the Secretary will remind the member to communicate its publication decision to the Fund within thirty calendar days following the Executive Board meeting.
-Unless the member’s explicit consent is received by the Fund, Documents 1–11, 13, and 16–23 shall not be published.
+The presumption referred to in paragraph 3(a) means that Fund publication of an applicable document would be expected to occur within thirty calendar days of the Executive Board meeting at which that document was considered.
+If, by the time of the relevant Executive Board meeting, the member concerned has not decided whether it will consent to the publication of the document, the Secretary will remind the member to communicate its publication decision to the Fund within thirty calendar days following the Executive Board meeting.
+Unless the member’s explicit consent is received by the Fund, Documents 1–11, 13, and 16–17 shall not be published.

 b.
-The Managing Director will generally not recommend that the Executive Board approve a request to use the Fund’s general resources that would result in the relevant member obtaining exceptional access, unless that member consents to the publication of the associated staff report.
-The use of the Fund’s general resources under an arrangement that was approved before July 1, 2004 shall not be affected by this policy, unless there is a change in the terms, conditions or timing of the arrangement.
-For purposes of this paragraph: (i) approval of the use of the Fund’s general resources includes the completion of a review under an arrangement; and (ii) exceptional access means access by a member to the Fund’s general resources, under any type of Fund financing, in excess of an annual limit of 100 percent of the member’s quota, or a cumulative limit (net of scheduled repurchases) of 300 percent of the member’s quota.
+From July 1, 2004 onwards, the Managing Director will generally not recommend that the Executive Board approve a request to use Fund resources that would result in the relevant member obtaining exceptional access to the Fund’s general resources, unless that member consents to the publication of the associated staff report.
+The use of Fund resources under an arrangement that was approved before July 1, 2004 shall not be affected by this policy, unless there is a change in the terms, conditions or timing of the arrangement.
+For purposes of this paragraph: (i) approval of the use of Fund resources includes the completion of a review under an arrangement; and (ii) exceptional access means access by a member to the Fund’s general resources, under any type of Fund financing, in excess of an annual limit of 100 percent of the member’s quota, or a cumulative limit (net of scheduled repurchases) of 300 percent of the member’s quota.

-5. For the purposes of paragraph 1 above, a member’s consent shall be communicated in writing, normally to the Secretary of the Fund.
+5. For the purposes of paragraph 1, a member’s actual consent shall normally be communicated to the Secretary of the Fund.
 Such consent may be communicated by the Executive Director elected, appointed, or designated by the member.

 6. In respect of documents circulated to the Executive Board for which publication requires a member’s consent, the Secretary’s cover note will indicate whether a communication has been received from the member in this regard and, if so, the member’s intentions.